samathaluca/cloud9-ticketsales/README.md

 #### Famous Tracks
 The famous tracks section includes.
--6 Audio song clips.
+* 6 Audio song clips.
 Using audio control to play popular songs in mp3 format.
 Allows users to listen to popular songs by the band from within the site.
--6 audio clips were chosen for their small file size, variety of styles and familiarity.
+The 6 audio clips were chosen for their small file size, variety of styles and familiarity.
 Plus they are slightly different from other tracks which are at the forefront of social media.

 It was noted that the audio controls loaded with purple spot colour in Internet explorer browser.
 With the section background this looked aesthetic and the functionality remained in tact so no html or css amendments were made to alter this.

 #### Buy Tickets
--Ticket buying
+* 6 different Ticket buying opportunities
     - buy tickets next to the tour dates of the band so that people can go straight from the website and not look it up separately
     - for the venues rather than independent ticket buying sites, I have ensuresD the link goes directly to the relevant page so that the
     - user does not get frustrated or distracted trying to navigate the site.
 Therefore minimising the efforts and number of clicks to then purchase a ticket.